Axwabo/slocExporter/README.md

 2. Put the room you need into the scene from the RoomPrefabs folder.
 3. Make sure the prefab's position is `0, 0, 0`
 4. Position the objects accordingly.
-5. Ensure that the room's root object is tagged either `Room` or `slocExporter Ignored`
+5. Ensure that the room's root object is tagged either as `Room` or `slocExporter Ignored`
 6. Export the objects as detailed in **Setup**.

 # Versioning